Are you wondering how to choose the best WordPress plugin for your website?

 The support section of the plugin page’s sidebar will give you a quick overview of the number of support threads opened for a plugin during the last two months.
 It will also show you how many of these threads are resolved.

 You can see support threads by clicking on the Support tab in the plugin menu bar.
 Just like the reviews, keep in mind that unresolved support threads don’t necessarily mean that the plugin has some issues.

 However, if a plugin has many unresolved threads and the plugin author has not responded to any of them in the last two months, then this could mean that the author has lost interest.
 The plugin may still work for you but might not be supported in the long run.

 For most WordPress plugins in the directory, you will see a Screenshots section below the plugin description.
 Looking at plugin screenshots is a quick way to see how the plugin looks on the front and back end of your WordPress blog.

 Sometimes we find screenshots to be more helpful than the actual plugin descriptions, which could be lengthy and confusing.

 With screenshots, you can see how the plugin will look and what it does.
 In this way, you can quickly find out whether or not you should try it.

 Check FAQs and Other Notes

-These sections usually contain useful information about how to use a plugin.
-Sometimes users end up complaining that a plugin does not work without even reading how to use it.
+These sections usually contain useful information about how to use the plugin.
+Sometimes users complain that a plugin does not work without even reading how to use it.

 Testing a Plugin